 [2] Colorado River Basin has lost 10 trillion gallons due to warming temps, enough water to fill Lake Mead, study shows, by Ella Nilsen, CNN, August 1, 2023

 The dual aims of our approach are to help ensure a secure water supply for TMMBC long into the future and to contribute to the health and resilience of the watershed.
-The approach has two main elements: conserving use at the plant and engaging in conservation with partners within the watershed.
+The approach has two main elements: conserving use at the plant and engaging in conservation with partners within the watershed

 Conserving water on-site: TMMBC sits on 700 acres and produces over 150,000 Toyota Tacoma trucks annually.
 Toyota needs water to operate the plant, mainly to paint vehicles but also to provide potable water for employees’ drinking, sanitation and hygiene.
 One way that TMMBC conserves water on-site is with a membrane bio reactor, which removes solids from water already used in the manufacturing process.
-This filtered water is then run through a reverse osmosis system to eliminate any dissolved solids.
+This filtered water then runs through a reverse osmosis system to eliminate any dissolved solids.
 The plant reuses the water over and over again, which saves an estimated 23 million gallons annually.

 To secure water for delivery to the Hardy River, TNC works with farmers to help them use less water.
 Farmers lease the amount of water they need, and any unused water is either leased to another entity and used or released into the desert.
 Now, thanks to TNC, the water saved by the farmers is delivered to the Hardy River through irrigation canals.